From Asset Tracking to Barcode Generators, How Can EMS Become More Mobile?

 So what’s the Issue?

-Rugged devices present a solution to some of these problems, but for truly integrated enterprise mobility for paramedics, advances in hardware may still be required before deployment can guarantee positive results.
+Ruggedized devices present a solution to some of these problems.
+For truly integrated enterprise mobility for paramedics, advances in hardware may still be required before deployment can guarantee positive results.
 Too bad there’s no room for guess-and-check.